celliott/docker-jenkins/README.md

-#docker-jenkins-2.0
+#docker-jenkins

-A docker container for running jenkins 2.0-alpha-2
+A docker container for running jenkins server

 Usage
 ---